hfcorriez/php-eventemitter/README.md

 Namespace
 ==============

-All the classes under `Pagon\EventEmitter` namespace
+All the classes under `Pagon` namespace

 - Event
 - EventEmitter